a adblock user wrote:Yes which survey.

 You can keep your pollution off of my computer.
 If you don't like it, put up a paywall.

 I refuse to engage any advertising which slips through, as do most ad haters, so we aren't helping your statistics anyway.
 People who don't engage advertising lower your metrics.

-Users browsing this forum: ShanaBrum and 23 guests
+Users browsing this forum: Duglasocw and 20 guests